Yesitin/AI-Voice-Agent/README.md

-#### 4) The first time you use Gmail or Calendar you have to go through the athentication process for each
+#### 4) The first time you use Gmail or Calendar you have to go through the authentication process for each one

 ![img_8](assets/Screenshot01.png)